 But during the writing process I was listening to ‘Slow Burn’ by Kacey Musgraves a lot as well as some UK Garagey stuff which you can kinda hear on ‘Drive Me Round’ and ‘Circles’.
 I’ve been really getting back into country music and I guess that is quite evident in the storytelling.

-TB: My favourite track on ’Driving Music’ the intimate and honest ‘Stay’.
+TB: My favourite track on ’Driving Music’ is the intimate and honest ‘Stay’.
 So do you mind if we reflect for a moment about the creative process of this track?

 M: This guy called Lucian Blomkamp produced it and we were recommended by one of my friends to work together so I flew down to Melbourne and we wrote it at his house.
 It was honestly quite a long time ago, so I don’t remember a lot of the little details but it was one of those songs that just came together so easily and nicely.
 It fell into place.
 That wasn’t a really interesting story, I’m sorry *laughs*.
 But I do love that song.
 It was a song that captured a bunch of hopeful moments within family which I wanted to bottle up while I had them.